Plaisance Park and Midway PAC

 For information, please contact U of C Plant Dept. Project Manager at (773) 834-1840. [revised from Joyce Griffin, Executive Administrator, Facilities Services, THE UNIVERSITY OF CHICAGO].
 [Another contact: David Guyer, Assistant Director, Office of Community Affairs, University of Chicago, 773 834-4549.]

 Take a stroll through the Winter Garden.
+(But expect it to be much more grown and mature than when these pictures were taken.)
 About the Linne (Linneus) sculpture, above. ( Original information is not handy at this time; Park District's Julia Bachrach or the Art Institute's Ferguson Fund or tour books on outdoor and sculptural Chicago should have it.)
 By Johan Dyfverman.
 That here is a replica of his at the Royal Gardens in Stockholm.
 This replica was relocated from Lincoln Park to the Midway in 1976, because, this author was told, it was subject to vandalism and much of the Swedish population had moved from the vicinity.
 Relocation was perhaps requested by Swedish organizations, perhaps as a Swedish-American contribution to the U.S. Bicentennial: Vin Linneus belonged to the 18th Century and was a fountainhead of the Enlightenment.
 Certainly the move had their consent because a large ceremony was held on April 19, 1976 presided over by the King of Sweden, Karl XVI Gustave, and Mayor Daley.
 Since Linneus was the founder of modern taxonomy and plant nomenclature, it is appropriate that this fine bronze casting and its plinth be located at a great university and become the center of a garden, especially one devoted to reading and enjoyment of winter and summer plants in the midst of the city.

 The garden's concept, refreshing people, is 19th century while its design blends turn of the 20th century City Beautiful formalism with curving informality that regained popularity as the 20th century advanced.
 The garden is supposed to be zeriscapic--using only natural rain--but in 2003 is was continually soaked by the sprinkler system.
 There were also some problems with pine die-off, corrected by replanting.
 Olin Partners and Wolff-Clements have a 5-year maintenance contract.
 Unfortunately, the Park District will not put sprinkling systems in plantings beds.

-In 2008-9 seveeral panels were being allowed to green-over before soccer is resumed.
+In 2008-9 several panels were being allowed to green-over before soccer is resumed.
 Major drainage work continues in phases.

 Return to directory